-Bill was elected to Hobart City Council in 2007 and re-elected in 2011, and was returned to Council again in 2016.
+Bill was elected to Hobart City Council in 2007 and re-elected in 2011, and was returned to Council again in 2016 and 2018.
 He is a qualified and experienced teacher and taught English in China, Malaysia and UTas from 1994-2003.

 Bill believes that any government, either in its own right or in coalition, needs to: